paxsonsa/cinemotion/docs/Delegates.md

 Errors happen.
 From your delegate we have provided a helper exception to convey to the client user problems on the server.

-The `indiemotion::SessionException` exception can be used to relay error message to the user.
+The `indiemotion::SessionException` exception can be used to relay error description to the user.
 By specifying `is_fatal` to the exception, the session will begin its shutdown sequence.

 # Session Shutdown